 National Day of the Cowboy

-In addition to the Hall of Fame, local partners include Amarillo National Bank, Reed Beverage, Coors Cowboy Club, Ed Montana, the Amarillo Public Library, Panhandle-Plains Historical Museum, Center City, Southwest Cowboy Poets Association, country music radio station 97.9 KGNC FM, and the Amarillo Convention & Visitors Council.
-These partners lead activities amidst the fun planned by the Hall of Fame.
+In addition to the Foundation, local partners included Amarillo National Bank, Reed Beverage, Coors Cowboy Club, the Amarillo Public Library, country music station 97.9 KGNC FM, Panhandle-Plains Historical Museum, Center City, Southwest Cowboy Poets Association and the Amarillo Convention & Visitors Council.
+These partners were proud to participate by leading activities amidst the fun planned by the Foundation.
+The free event featured:

 About the American Quarter Horse Foundation